Bureau of Prisons, Justice.

 (1) Sentenced inmates housed in contract facilities are not eligible to participate in the Bureau's furlough program under these rules, but may apply for furloughs as specified in that facility's written agreement with the Bureau.

-(2) Inmates who are U.S. Marshals prisoners housed in contract facilities are not eligible to participate, but must direct any furlough requests to the U.S. Marshals.
+(2) Inmates who are U.S. Marshals prisoners housed in contract facilities are not eligible to participate, but must Start Printed Page 1518direct any furlough requests to the U.S. Marshals.

 A furlough is an authorized absence from an institution by an inmate who is not under escort of a staff member, U.S. Marshal, or state or federal agents.
 The two types of furloughs are: